 The paper will be graded out of 20 points.
 There is no late.
-All deadlines are exactly at 8:00 am.
+The paper is due at 8:00 am.
 After that time, even 5 minutes, the paper is worth 0.
 Inappropriate literature will be a loss of 5 points at a minimum.